800-876 Granville St rezoning application

 The public cultural spaces on level 4 would be above the level 1 Commodore nightclub, am I correct?
 If so, what has been done with design to plan for no loud noise being heard at ate night cultural performances?

-LisaM asked 12 months ago
+LisaM asked over 1 year ago

 The applicant team has provided the following response regarding noise: